llafuente/language/statements/for.markdown

 ### for-in

-for-in wont clone the iterable.
+for-in won't clone the iterable.
 The iterator will behave if something is removed.

-Iterator behaviour:
+Iterator behavior:

 * If current value is removed (splice) the next value will have the same key and next value.
 * If a value before the current is removed the next value will have the same key and next value.